Yerbis/ikcode_devtools/README.md

 Pro Tip: Use saveVersion frequently, and getVersion becomes your time machine for development!
 4. Help Manual & Features

+Function Inspection with @getInspect

+The @getInspect decorator analyzes your Python functions to provide detailed insights about their execution, structure, and complexity.
+Importing

+    from ikcode_devtools import getInspect

+Usage

+Decorate any function you want to inspect with @getInspect.
+For example:

+    @getInspect
+    def my_function(x):
+        total = 0
+        for i in range(x):
+            total += i
+        return total
+    my_function() # Will only work if the function is called

+Important:

+You must call the decorated function at least once for inspection data to be generated and stored.
+The inspection runs when the function executes.

+    result = my_function(10)

+Viewing Inspection Results

+Inspection results are stored in the global dictionary inspection_results keyed by function name.
+You can directly view it in your python file:

+    from ikcode_devtools import inspection_results

+    print(inspection_results.get("my_function"))

+OR, In the GUI, clicking the "Run Inspection" button will display a summary of all inspected functions and their analysis data.

 Welcome to the IKcode GUI Terminal Connector!
 This tool lets you connect your GUI to a terminal session, manage server logging preferences, and analyze Python functions with CheckInfo.
 Enabling the GUI